Thayi Illada Thabbali: Soundtrack

 The film's background score and soundtrack were composed and written by Nadabrahma Hamsalekha.
 The music rights were acquired by Akash Audio.

+Reception

+A critic from Viggy wrote that "Director Sai Prakash has done every thing that is required to make lady audience cry, which is his success formula".
+A critic from indiainfo.com wrote that "Overall a good film".
+Several journalists appreciated Radhika's performance in the film.

 Awards

 Radhika won Best Actress award in 2003–04 Karnataka State Film Awards.